The Predator Review

 Over an hour of additional material is included, though be warned as some segments contain spoilers.

-A Touch of Black (10:28): Writer & director Shane Black explains how he came to be involved in the first Predator, cast in the small but memorable role as Hawkins.
+A Touch of Black (10:28): Writer and director Shane Black explains how he came to be involved in the first Predator, cast in the small but memorable role as Hawkins.
 He had previously written Lethal Weapon and both films were produced by Joel Silver.
 Various cast and crew talk about the film and there is some revealing behind the scenes footage.

 Predator Evolution (20:11): The creature is discussed by various cast and crew.
 There is a fascinating glimpse into the workshop of Tom Woodruff Jr. and Alec Gillis, who created the astonishing Predator creature suit.
 This includes an interview with Brian Alexander Prince, the 6’10” Parkour expert who played the Predator.